PureHarmonyProject/ScanKit_SampleCode_Clientdemo_ArkTS/README_EN.md

    select a barcode image from the gallery for recognition, and check the scan result.
 8. Tap **Image-Based Barcode Recognition** to the level-2 page and tap **Recognize Image Data** to check the scan result.
-9. Tap **Barcode Image Generation** to call the barcode image generation API to generate different types of barcode images.
+9. Tap **Barcode Image Generation** to the level-2 page and call the barcode image generation API to generate different types of barcode images.

 ## Project Directory